billpmurphy/quick-note/README.md

 This will prompt you to enter a path to a directory that will hold your notes.
 I recommend putting your notes in a Dropbox folder, so that you can sync notes from multiple machines.
 After that, to enter a new note, you can type:

-my-computer$ n this is a new note!
+your-hostname$ n this is a new note!

 "this is a new note!" will be saved to your notes file.
 To view your old notes, type: